 At a point in time, I wasn’t any more satisfied with the service and was anxious about a few other things as well.
 But the main part where I got stuck is not knowing how to uninstall it from my Android phone.
-Since it’s pre-build application added along with other mainstream Google Apps, there is no option to uninstall even from Google PlayStore.
+Since it’s a pre-build application added along with other mainstream Google Apps, there is no option to uninstall it even from Google PlayStore.

 So, if you are new to this platform and want to replace Google Chrome with some other browser, this article will guide you step-by-step.
 We can perhaps disable chrome without having to uninstall it.

-Disabling chrome is almost the same as Uninstall since it will no longer visible on the app drawer and no running processes.
+Disabling chrome is almost the same as Uninstall since it will no longer be visible on the app drawer and no running processes.
 But, the app will still be available in phone storage.

 In the end, I will also be covering some other browsers that you might love to check out for your smartphone.